mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 As you can see, the second hardware object receives and processes first one's signal.

-> At least one entry must appear in the beamline config yml file, in this case I left the procedure mockup, all the other mockups are commented.
-Thats why only a few items appear in the loading table.
+> At least one entry must appear in the beamline's YAML configuration file.
+In this case I left the procedure mockup only, all the other mockups are commented.
+That is why only a few items appear in the loading table.

 ## Signal List